Animal Reproductive Strategies

 The genitalia of the male Callosobruchus analis beetle is covered in spines from base to tip; the spines facilitate removal of sperm deposited in the female’s reproductive tract by previous males.
 Referenced in Rönn, J., Katvala, M. & Arnqvist, G. 2007.
 Coevolution between harmful male genitalia and female resistance in seed beetles.
 Proceedings of the National Academy of Sciences 104, 10921-1092. and Hotzy, C. & Arnqvist, G. 2009.
 Sperm competition favors harmful males in seed beetles.
 Current Biology 19, 404-407.

 Female anatomy can also influence the success of sperm from specific males in a process called cryptic female choice, where a female is capable of preferentially using sperm from a specific male even if she has mated with multiple males.
-This process is poorly understood but suggests that males competition alone does not dictate success of that male sperm in fertilizing an egg.
+This process is poorly understood but suggests that male competition alone does not dictate success of that male sperm in fertilizing an egg.

-This video provides a great overview of sperm competition, but be aware that it erroneously refers to bonobos as having a polygymous mating system (they are promiscuous) and gorillas as being monogamous (they are polygynous):
+This video provides a great overview of sperm competition, but be aware that it erroneously refers to bonobos as having a polygamous mating system (they are promiscuous) and gorillas as being monogamous (they are polygynous):

 Animal mating systems